mattermost/mattermost-handbook/operations/operations/publishing/brand-and-visual-design-guidelines.md

 ![](/.gitbook/assets/brand-and-visual-design-guidelines-logo-intro.png)

-### The "Instrument"
-The Mattermost logomark is called "the instrument".
+The Mattermost logomark is called **"the instrument"**.
 It represents four tools organizations need to achieve their highest priorities:
 - A compass for direction
 - A clock to set pace
 - A meter to measure output